Information Hub simplifies the management, execution, and distribution of information

 Abstracted

-The Operator, Team Leader or Manager accessing the Flow Model doesn't need to know which tag or SQL query was used to create that Measure, that "piece of information" that they use to make key decisions.
+The Operator, Team Leader or Manager accessing the Information Hub Model doesn't need to know which tag or SQL query was used to create that Measure, that "piece of information" that they use to make key decisions.
 In fact, they don't want to know, nor do they care!
 They just want their information!

 Templatized